Developer Guide

 Design considerations:

-Aspect: How should Rating
+Aspect: How should Rating be stored?

-field is represented by integer values from 0 to 5.
+The Rating field is represented by integer values from 0 to 5.
 This allows for a simple and intuitive way to rate

-books in the Library
+books in the Library.

 -